 This is the percentage of residents who were given antipsychotic drugs.
 While antipsychotic medications may be helpful for many residents, it is important to confirm these drugs are being used only where medically required.
 In limited cases, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint measures the percent of long-term patients who are given antianxiety medication.
-These drugs are given to residents experiencing depression and anxiety.
+This indicates the percent of patients who were prescribed antianxiety medications.
+These drugs are prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents

 In Franklin Rehabilitation & Healthcare Center, 7.76% of Patients

 This indicates the percentage of residents who are demonstrating signs of depression.

 In Franklin Rehabilitation & Healthcare Center, 87.5% of Patients

 This tells you the percent of residents that were administered the pneumonia and flu vaccines.
 Higher vaccination rates should be the norm at this point.